asmit1994/online-product/readme.md

    - Add .env file into the project's directory
    - Create database in mysql
    - Configure .env file with database credentials
-   - Run command "npm install gulp"
+   - Run commands "npm install" and then "npm install gulp"
    - Run migration files using the command "php artisan migrate:install"
    - Then, run the command "php artisan migrate"
    - Run the command "php artisan db:seed"